Almiraat/goFPU/README.md

 That should have been your first flag. :)

 The second, was the link inside of the email itself.
-Again, a closer look at the URL would have revealed that you were about to visit, not {login.freepressunlimited.org}, our legitimate login page, but {fr**eee**pressunlimited.org/FPU-login}.
+Again, a closer look at the URL would have revealed that you were about to visit a page that is not {login.freepressunlimited.org}, our legitimate login page.

 The login page was obviously a fake even though it looks legitimate.
 It is a clone.